To Documentation Index

 needs into a single jar file.
 You may include multiple plugins in a single jar file.
 In addition, the jar

-file must contain a text file called "plugins" (all lower case) which acts as an index.
-This file
+file must contain an XML file called "extensions.xml" (all lower case) that provides information

 Each class file must be stored in the correct directory within the jar file that